saurabhchalke/saurabhchalke.github.io/_posts/2025-04-29-spacex-for-the-stratosphere.md

 ## Chalke Industries: A Family Affair

-Our startup, [Chalke Industries](https://chalke-industries.vercel.app) (checkout the website for some more info), is under wraps for now, like a dish still cooking.
+Our startup, [Chalke Industries](https://chalkeindustries.com) (check out the website for some more info), is under wraps for now, like a dish still cooking.
 We’ll go public soon with fundraising details, but unlike my other projects, this one won’t be open source.
 The dual-use nature means we’re keeping things close to avoid misuse by folks with less-than-noble intentions.

 Naming it “Chalke” wasn’t my first choice.
 I wanted “Vyom,” Sanskrit for sky, partly because it nods to [*Captain Vyom*](https://en.wikipedia.org/wiki/Captain_Vyom), a gloriously cheesy Indian sci-fi show from my childhood, and partly because using my family name felt a bit self-absorbed.
 But my co-founder, my brother Rushabh, who’s sharper at business and people than I’ll ever be, convinced me.
 He noted that defense giants like [Lockheed Martin](https://www.lockheedmartin.com), [Raytheon](https://www.rtx.com), and [Dassault](https://www.dassault-aviation.com) wear their family names proudly.
 A name ties the tech to people you can trust, someone accountable.
 Plus, it’s a subtle nod to [Stark Industries](https://marvel.fandom.com/wiki/Stark_Industries), which is undeniably cool.
 So, Chalke it is.